alexeistepa/DL-notebooks/README.md

 **Probabilistic neural networks and PAC-Bayes bounds.** Learning to train probabilistic neural networks and compute PAC-Bayes generalisation error bounds with a simple example.

-**Visualising CNNs.** Exploring convolutions for blur edge detections.
-Training a CNN for MNIST and visualising the output of hidden neurons.
+**Visualising CNNs.** Exploring convolutions for blur and edge detections.
+Training a CNN for MNIST and visualising the outputs of hidden neurons.

 **Imbalanced data and ROC curves.** Exploring ROC curves and the AUC score for imbalanced datasets.